 Step 2: Brighten the teak wood

-Here is the fun part where your teak is going to restore its beautiful color and conditions.
+Here is the fun part where your teak is going to restore its beautiful color and condition.
 Apply the brightener of your choice following these steps:

 - Apply teak brightener: While the wood is still wet and the color is muddy brown, apply the teak brightener.
 Shake the product well before use.
 With a clean pad, apply a generous amount of brightener following the direction of the wood grain.
 Remember to do one small area at a time, then rinse it off thoroughly.
 The teak color should be brightened right away.